YusufBaig7/sentihood/README.md

 # sentihood
-The following webistes/repositories were used as references while making this model https://github.com/abhishekkrthakur/bert-sentiment https://analyticsindiamag.com/guide-to-sentiment-analysis-using-bert/ https://github.com/LorenzoAgnolucci/BERT_for_ABSA
+The following webistes/repositories were used as references while making this model<br/>
+https://github.com/abhishekkrthakur/bert-sentiment
+https://analyticsindiamag.com/guide-to-sentiment-analysis-using-bert/
+https://github.com/LorenzoAgnolucci/BERT_for_ABSA